You can run Velero in an on-premises cluster in different ways depending on your requirements.

 PRIVATE_REG=<your private registry> PLUGIN_VERSION=<version of plugin you're targeting, for example v1.0.2> docker pull velero/velero-plugin-for-aws:$PLUGIN_VERSION docker tag velero/velero-plugin-for-aws:$PLUGIN_VERSION $PRIVATE_REG/velero-plugin-for-aws:$PLUGIN_VERSION docker push $PRIVATE_REG/velero-plugin-for-aws:$PLUGIN_VERSION

-If you are using restic, you will also need to upload the restic helper image.
+If you are using File System Backup, you will also need to upload the restore helper image.

 Velero uses Docker manifests for its images, allowing Docker to pull the image needed based on your client machine’s architecture.